jeremysprofile/jeremysprofile.github.io/content/cv.md

           date: Jan 2023 - current
           duration: 3 yr
           data:
-            - text: "Saved $75k / month (7% of company's <abbr title='Amazon Web Services'>AWS</abbr> costs) by optimizing <abbr title='Elastic Compute Cloud'>EC2</abbr> instance selection."
+            - text: "Saved $900k / year (7% of company's <abbr title='Amazon Web Services'>AWS</abbr> costs) by optimizing <abbr title='Elastic Compute Cloud'>EC2</abbr> instance selection."
               hidden: "switched from `[mr]5d.*` nodes to `[mr]5.*` lol.
 Jan '23 AWS nonprod cost: $380.1k, cost due to `*d.*` nodes: $204.6k, savings due to converting to `s/d\\././` nodes: 30.7k (m5d.xlarge: .226 m5.xlarge: .192, i.e., 15% decrease in cost from m5d to m5), Jan '23 AWS prod cost: $716.7k, cost due to `*d.*` nodes: $293.1k, savings due to converting to `s/d\\././` nodes: $44k.
 Total % savings in nonprod: 8%, % savings in prod: 6%, total % savings 6.8%"
-            - text: "Instilled culture of democratic sprint retrospectives, post-mortems, and internal <abbr title='Key Performance Indicators'>KPIs</abbr>, initiating team's investment in continuous process iteration and improvement."
+            - text: "Instilled culture of democratic sprint retrospectives, post-mortems, and internal <abbr title='Key Performance Indicators'>KPIs</abbr>."
               hidden: "Retro: provided channel for everyone to provide feedback to encourage everyone to speak up about what they felt needed improvement. post-mortems: RCA and any amount of thought toward future prevention.
 KPIs: covered team metrics like pipeline success % and sprint metrics, allowing us to plan more accurately and be a little more proactive about addressing customer pain."
+            - text: 'Increased resilience to availability zone outages and lowered application storage costs by 80% via migration from <abbr title="Elastic Block Store">EBS</abbr> to a combination of <abbr title="Elastic File System">EFS</abbr> and node ephemeral storage.'
+              hidden: "Saved on cost because I determined we were using EBS unnecessarily - we had some logs that were backed up to S3 on a regular schedule via sidecar, so moved those files to ephermeral-storage, and the session level logs were a fraction of the size (MiB vs GiB) and only needed to be persisted for less than 24h and could be saved cheaply in EFS with elastic throughput - .5Gi on EFS and rest on ephemeral-storage vs 8Gi on EBS - ephemeral storage effectively free because other services use so little, as long as you mark your resource.requests.ephemeral-storage it all works out"
+            - text: "Reduced LogScale (Humio) costs by $375k / year from initial team's implementation."
+              hidden: "they did it terribly to start, using overly large (12xl) Nodes with limited value because they didn't understand how Karpenter calculates Node resources, added metrics from Humio into Prometheus for better alerting, created enough alerts that users wouldn't be the source of outage notifications, migrated Humio from MSK to self-hosted Kafka, fixed bugs in our ArgoCD setup like not server-side applying the Humio operator CRDs, properly using Humio's version of indices (splitting segments by source and all indices) to speed up search by 5-15x when used, moved non-prod logs to a single AZ given the risk profile and cost savings potential, reduced logged message sizes by >40% (because we were double-logging some things and quadruple logging certain metadata)"
+            - text: "Optimized LLM practices by updating configs to reference public language style guides and best practices.
+Added slash commands for Helm manifest rendering."
+              hidden: "Wrote hooks for myself, slash commands for use by company, updated our AI language best-practices docs (Bash to point to Google's bash style guide, and PromQL to properly understand things it kept getting wrong like inequality symbols being low/high-pass filters instead of booleans).
+Slash commands were for things like rendering the final helm manifest before and after your changes to see exactly what changed in which environments, since our Helm values file setup makes that somewhat unintuitive."
+          hidden:
             - text: "Created Go microservice to update client <abbr title='Financial Information eXchange'>FIX</abbr> sessions, reducing lead time from weeks to minutes."
               hidden: "UI frontend stores configs in DB, poll over gRPC for updates and install or update Helm releases.
 Previously, configs were stored in YAML in monorepo with very limited validation, and were only applied as part of a 2-week release cycle or out-of-band with extra manual work from the Ops team."
-            - text: 'Increased resilience to availability zone outages and lowered application storage costs by 80% via migration from <abbr title="Elastic Block Store">EBS</abbr> to a combination of <abbr title="Elastic File System">EFS</abbr> and node ephemeral storage.'
-              hidden: "Saved on cost because I determined we were using EBS unnecessarily - we had some logs that were backed up to S3 on a regular schedule via sidecar, so moved those files to ephermeral-storage, and the session level logs were a fraction of the size (MiB vs GiB) and only needed to be persisted for less than 24h and could be saved cheaply in EFS with elastic throughput - .5Gi on EFS and rest on ephemeral-storage vs 8Gi on EBS - ephemeral storage effectively free because other services use so little, as long as you mark your resource.requests.ephemeral-storage it all works out"
-          hidden:
             - text: "Created Go microservice to install, update, and monitor Helm releases of <abbr title='Financial Information eXchange'>FIX</abbr> sessions and HAProxy routing, decreasing release cycle for customer configuration changes."
             - text: 'Set up automatic reloading on our HAProxy instance to allow intra-day routing updates'
               hidden: "Solved some issues with HAProxy limitations of line length, k8s issues of configmap size, and HAProxy issues of dynamic ACL comparisons"